albertllousas/meetups-microservice/README.md

 ## The problem to solve

-To drive all the project, we need a problem to solve, in this case we will get inspiration on the famous [meetup](https://www.meetup.com/) platform.
+To drive all the project, we need a problem to solve, in this case we will get inspiration from the famous [meetup](https://www.meetup.com/) platform.

 The basics are:
 - As a host, I should be able to create a **Meetup** to talk about some topic at some date in the future